vanprime/bulkAddSubtasks/README.md

 # limitations

-We could add features and go overly complex with the functionalities, but then we would end up where we came from.
+We could add features and go overly complex with the functionalities, but then we end up where we came from.

 # usage